-How much Statutory Sick Pay you get depends on several factors.
-SSP rates get paid by your employer if they do not run company sick pay for their staff off work with illness.
+How much Statutory Sick Pay you get per week depends on several factors.
+SSP rates get paid by your employer if they do not run their own company sick pay scheme for staff off work with illness.

-SSP GUIDE: These guidelines explain the eligibility criteria and how to claim Statutory Sick Pay.
+SSP RATE 2021: These guidelines explain the eligibility criteria and how to claim Statutory Sick Pay.

 The amount you get paid if you are off sick is not a constant.
-Even though it is a legal entitlement, sickness pay benefit rates vary from one job to another.
+Even though it is a legal entitlement, the illness benefits rates can vary from one job to another.

 Employers operate different types of company sick pay policies.
 But in some cases you may not qualify for their occupational sickness scheme.